sushmakalvakuntla/Update-ReadMe/README.md

 	git clone https://github.com/ca-cwds/react-wood-duck.git

-To get all npm dependencies, from react-wood-duck directory run command as
+To get all npm dependencies in react-wood-duck, run command as

-	npm link
+	npm install

 Create or Modify the react components by following the [Style Guidelines](https://github.com/airbnb/javascript/tree/master/react).

-Every time when you create the new react components, make sure to export them in the index.js.
+Every time when you create the new react components, make sure to export them in the index.js file.
 For Example,

 	var Alert = require('./dist/Alert.js').default;